17 Sep 2025

 Call for Early Career Scientists

 Early career scientists who are considering transdisciplinary research careers in One Health and toxicology, who are within 10 years of their terminal degree (e.g, PhD, DVM, MD), can now apply for placement in the 2025–2026 program.
 Applicants must not have received a major research award from the NIH.
 The program includes training in grant writing as well as lectures and workshops on professional development and topics in One Health and toxicology.
 The program is primarily virtual but requires in-person attendance at a national One Health conference such as the SETAC North America annual meeting.
+Travel expenses for early career scientist are covered by the program.

 • Download the early career flyer